 You’ve finally decided to go to Walt Disney World!
-Your ready to pack up the kids (or just yourself) and head to Florida.
+You’re ready to pack up the kids (or just yourself) and head to Florida.
 You have images of rides, characters, and castles dancing in your head.
 But now what?
 Where do you start and how do you plan?
 If this is your first trip to Walt Disney World, this is the place for you!

 When to Go

 There are many factors to consider when deciding when to go to Walt Disney World.
-Consider some of them first to narrow down your choices: school schedules, work schedules, and other activities or family obligations may narrow down the dates.
-Once you have taken care of your personal obligations, you can look at other factors.
+Consider some of the first to narrow down your choices for your first trip: school schedules, work schedules, and other activities or family obligations may narrow down the dates.
+Once you have taken care of your obligations, you can look at other factors.